College Essay Writing Tutor in New Jersey

 The Essay Is Too Important to Figure Out Alone

 Most students get one shot at the college essay cycle.
 The families that approach it with direction, real feedback, and enough time to revise properly end up with applications that stand out for the right reasons.
+Class of 2027: the Common App opens August 1.
+Essay spots for the fall cycle are limited.
 A free 15-minute call with David costs nothing and gives you a clear picture of what the process would look like for your child specifically.